-To begin automating paper-based operations, you’ll need a dependable solution with low-code functionalities to assist you in designing the process and associated forms.
+To begin automating paper-based processes, you’ll need a dependable solution with low-code functionalities to assist you in designing the process and associated forms.

 I strongly advise you to check the below article for more information

-The forth step to eliminate paper processes is to replace paper forms and documents with digital versions.
+The six step to eliminating paper processes is to replace paper forms and documents with digital versions.
 This can be done by scanning and uploading paper documents to a digital document management system, or by using digital forms that can be filled out and signed electronically.

 When a process is being carried out, stakeholders frequently need to visit other systems to retrieve information in order to make a decision.

-By automating these steps, you can boost your chances of success by demonstrating to stakeholders the added value and reduction in time required to execute a certain task.
+By having a paperless process, you can boost your chances of success by demonstrating to stakeholders the added value and reduction in time required to execute a certain task.